mlcommons/ck/cm-mlops/challenge/run-mlperf@home-v3.1-gpu/run-nvidia-gpu-bert-99-ref-native-onnx-pytorch-tf.md

 # Introduction

-This guide will help you automatically run the reference implementation of the MLPerf inference benchmark v3.1 with BERT-99 model and ONNX runtime, PyTorch and TensorFlow on any Linux-based system with Nvidia GPU (8..16GB min memory required) in a native environment.
+This guide will help you run the reference implementation of the MLPerf inference benchmark v3.1 with BERT-99 model and ONNX runtime, PyTorch and TensorFlow on any Linux-based system with Nvidia GPU (8..16GB min memory required) in a native environment.

-This benchmark is automated by the MLCommons CM language and you should be able to submit official MLPerf v3.1 inference results for offline scenario in open division and edge category.
+This benchmark is semi-automated by the MLCommons CM language and you should be able to submit official MLPerf v3.1 inference results for offline scenario in open division and edge category (**deadline to send us results for v3.1 submission: August 3, 2023**).

 It will require ~30GB of disk space and can take ~2 hours to run on 1 system.